 Each digital object in SDR is stored redundantly in geo-diverse locations and audited systematically to ensure bit preservation.

-In production since 2005, the SDR currently manages over 230 TB of unique content (~935,000 objects) using an enterprise tape library and ever-growing disk pool.
+In production since 2005, the SDR currently manages nearly 500 TB of unique content (~1.58 Million objects) using an enterprise tape library and ever-growing disk pool.

-A wide variety of content types are represented in the SDR: books, manuscripts, maps, photographs, audio, video, data, web sites, theses, dissertations, journal articles, and so forth.
+A wide variety of content types are represented in the SDR: books, manuscripts, maps, photographs, oral histories, music, video, data, web sites, theses, dissertations, journal articles, 3D objects, and so forth.

 With a total staff of thirty -- including service managers, preservation experts, software engineers, and system administrators -- the SDR plays a vital role in the services, functions, and daily operations of the Stanford Libraries.